Dictionary of the New Testament Use of the Old Testament

 About the Author

 G. K. Beale (PhD, University of Cambridge) is professor of New Testament and biblical theology, Reformed Theological Seminary, Dallas, Texas.
 D. A. Carson (PhD, University of Cambridge) is emeritus professor of New Testament, Trinity Evangelical Divinity School, Deerfield, Illinois.
-Benjamin L. Gladd (PhD, Wheaton College) is professor of New Testament, Reformed Theological Seminary, Jackson, Mississippi.
-Andrew David Naselli (PhD, Bob Jones University; PhD, Trinity Evangelical Divinity School) is professor of systematic theology and New Testament, Bethlehem College and Seminary, Minneapolis, Minnesota.
+Benjamin L. Gladd (PhD, Wheaton College) is executive director of the Carson Center for Theological Renewal with The Gospel Coalition.
+Andrew David Naselli (PhD, Bob Jones University; PhD, Trinity Evangelical Divinity School) is professor of systematic theology and New Testament, Bethlehem College and Seminary, and lead pastor of Christ the King Church in Stillwater, Minnesota.

 G. K. Beale (PhD, University of Cambridge) is professor of New Testament and biblical theology at Reformed Theological Seminary in Dallas, Texas.
 He has served as president and as a member of the executive committee of the Evangelical Theological Society.
 He is coeditor (with D. A. Carson) of the Commentary on the New Testament Use of the Old Testament and the author of numerous books, including A New Testament Biblical Theology: The Unfolding of the Old Testament in the New, Handbook on the New Testament Use of the Old Testament, and commentaries on Colossians and Philemon, Revelation, and 1 and 2 Thessalonians.